corvus-dotnet/Corvus.Identity/Documentation/adr/0001-secret-caching-layering.md

 ## Context

 Azure Key Vault is a relatively slow service, and can sometimes take several seconds to return information.
-Since `Corvus.Identity` often needs to read credentials our of Azure Key Vault, we want to be able to cache information to avoid reading the same secrets repeatedly.
+Since `Corvus.Identity` often needs to read credentials out of Azure Key Vault, we want to be able to cache information to avoid reading the same secrets repeatedly.
 We also require an application-controllable cache invalidation mechanism to enable key rotation: the application needs to be able to let `Corvus.Identity` know that the credentials loaded for a particular identity are no longer working, and that if possible, it should try to reload them from source.

 ### Option 1: embed caching in the Azure.Core pipeline